Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

-In the sequel, we assume that the process satisfies $\mathbf{m}<\infty$ and that it is subcritical cooperative, i.e $\varsigma<0$.
-Our next result, actually says that $Z$ is positive recurrent except for the states $\{0,1\}$ that can be absorbing or/and not accessible depending on the values of the parameters of the process.
+Our next result characterises the long term behaviour of $Z$.
 For simplicity, we only deal with the case with no annihilation since the annihilation case is more involved and will be studied at the end of this section.